Train working systems – I

 Handheld radios (walkie talkie sets) are widely used now (since the late 1990s) by train crew, yard crew, etc.).
 Some stations have transmitters allowing them to broadcast to all walkie talkies in the vicinity.
 Often, because of their higher power they are able to transmit to walkie talkie sets carried by crew that are farther away than the distance the walkie talkies can normally operate within, so that they cannot receive any messages in the reverse direction in such cases!

-The Rajdhani Expresses still use a primitive though reliable form of communication.
-A pair of wires are connected to a telephone socket on the end of the first Rajdhani coach, usually a generator van.
-This telephone line then goes through the entire rake to the last coach where the guard has a telephone instrument.
-The driver also has a portable instrument which he plugs into this wire and communication between the guard and driver becomes possible even if the walkie talkies cannot function for some reason.
+Until recently, The Rajdhani Expresses used a primitive though reliable form of communication.
+A pair of wires were connected to a telephone socket on the end of the first Rajdhani coach, usually a generator van.
+This telephone line then went through the entire rake to the last coach where the guard had a telephone instrument.
+The driver also had a portable instrument which he plugged into this wire and communication between the guard and driver became possible even if the walkie talkies cannot function for some reason.

 Q. What systems does IR use for control and reporting of signals and related equipment?

-Panel Interlocking or Route Relay Interlocking are common in most busy stations.
-Usually, with these the aspects of all signals and positions of trains in various track sections is shown on a control panel.
+With most stations using Panel Interlocking, Route Relay Interlocking or fully Electronic Interlocking, all aspects of signals and trains in various sections is shown on a control panel or a set of display units.
 The control circuits usually use underground cables along the track, and sometimes overhead cables.
 Trackside cables are not used much because of the possibility of pilferage and sabotage.

 Many areas have data logging equipment for each piece of signal equipment, which records information on the functioning of the signal and sends it to a computer at a central point (usually the division headquarters) where reports can be generated and alarms raised for various kinds of malfunctions (power failure, signal passed at danger, train entering without line clear, signal lamp failure, loose packing of points, etc.).
 A typical data logger used in such a system monitors all signal equipment and track circuits 5-50 times a second and signal power supplies every second.